Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Hill's Science Diet Puppy Large Breed Chicken & Brown Rice Recipe Dry Dog Food

-Calories: 373 kcal per cup
+Calories:373 kcal per cup

 If your Cane Corso is still a puppy, then you’ll want to feed him the proper food for his size and digestive needs.
 That’s where our number four choice of Hill’s Science Diet Puppy Large Breed Dry Dog Food comes in.
 This brand is best for growing puppies as it contains no meat byproducts to upset their little stomachs and features chicken meal.
 The formula has a good amount of protein included but is sorely lacking when it comes to containing live probiotics.
+Since it does contain whole-grain wheat and corn, you want to ensure your puppy doesn’t have allergies to these ingredients before trying him on this brand.
+Also, this kibble is a bit pricey for dog food, though it is high quality.

 Pros